Alcohol and Its Effects on Body, Brain, and Health

 I love vineyards, and I appreciate the symbolism of wine.
 But I won’t risk my health, or what God has given me, in search of temporary pleasure.
 Every tool we use—every bite, every decision, everything we breathe—can build or break our health.

 Avoiding alcohol isn’t about judging others; it’s about honoring the temple God gave you, including your body, your brain, and your spirit.
-And in that honoring, there is freedom, there is purpose, and there is a deeper joy that doesn’t require anything outside of the work God is already doing in you.
+And in that honoring, there is freedom, purpose, and a deeper joy that doesn’t require anything outside of the work God is already doing in you.

 References: